RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 3. It removes the Project and Manifest sections of all notebooks selected for reset.
 See the maintenance notebooks in projects such as SR2StanPluto and ROSStanPluto.

 Using `Pkg.activate(...)` is useful if your workflow uses many different notebooks.
+E.g., in my workflow I `] up` the project `SR2StanPluto` in the REPL before I start opening individual notebooks in Pluto.

 ## Issues, comments and questions